Simon-Bakken-Jantasuk/wss/README.md

 # wss
-  A extremely simple script made In bash that scrapes wallhaven.cc for pictures.
+  A extremely simple and bad script made In bash that scrapes wallhaven.cc for pictures.

+You could call this experimental– either way now you have an idea on how to scrape data from a website.

 dts:
   sxiv